ron-aarts/password_tool/README.md

  - .password
  - vault

 .salt is a generated string which is used for the salt function.
-You can adjust the length by adjusting the salt_len variable.
+You can adjust the length by adjusting the salt_len variable.<br />
 .password contains a generated password and is stored in base64 encoded format.
-You can adjust the length of the password by adjusting the passphrase_len variable. vault is the file containing the stored entries.
+You can adjust the length of the password by adjusting the passphrase_len variable.<br />
+vault is the file containing the stored entries.<br />

 ## Usage of functions